LandRegistry-Attic/matching-alpha/README.md

 **Note**
 The packaging of a virtualenv using fpm may soon be much easier depending on [outcome of this](https://github.com/jordansissel/fpm/issues/697)

-The result of running ./build.sh is debian package will be created in packaging called matching.
+The result of running ./build.sh is debian package will be created in packaging called matching_0.1_all.deb.
 The package has a basic upstart config, empty pre and post install and remove scripts.
 For the moment the installer is set to install to /opt/alpha/matching.
 Change as required.
 Also post install does not set ownership or permissions on the installed package.

 **Before installing in a production box you should:**